What Language Speak In Costa Rica

 Trends and Latest Developments in Costa Rican Spanish

 • English Influence: As a popular tourist destination and a country with a growing international business sector, Costa Rica has seen an increasing influence of English, particularly in urban areas.
 Loanwords from English, such as parking, internet, and computer, are commonly used.
-However, Costa Ricans often adapt these words to fit the phonological patterns of Spanish.
+That said, Costa Ricans often adapt these words to fit the phonological patterns of Spanish.

 • Standardization: While local dialects and slang remain prevalent, there's also a growing awareness of the importance of using standard Spanish in formal settings, such as education and business.
 This has led to efforts to promote the use of correct grammar and vocabulary in schools and the media.